biomechanics-hlrs-gebert/I-CIF-CT-Image-Filter/README.md

 ```
 cat ./datasets/I-CTIF.meta.template >> Your_Meta_File.meta
 ```

-## Intent of this program
-*Computed Tomography Image Filter* prepares computed tomography scans to threshold and binarize the data in subsequent steps.
 ## [semantic versioning](https://semver.org):
 Given a version number MAJOR.MINOR.PATCH, increment the:

 * MAJOR version when you major Features (i.e. new way of image processing),